tanfwong/sdr_notes/_sources/ch1/introduction.md

 ## [USRP N210 Radios](https://en.wikipedia.org/wiki/Universal_Software_Radio_Peripheral)[^n210] used in class

 [^n210]: Unfortunately, Ettus Research has retired the N210 series.
-Nevertheless, the N210 radios we have are still fully functional and perfect for class purposes.
+Nevertheless, the N210 radios we have are fully functional and perfect for class purposes.

 ### Motherboard